gumaerc-testorg/9.40-spring-2018/content/pages/syllabus.md

 Software Requirements
 ---------------------

-Assignments require the use of MATLAB® version 2017b.
+Assignments require the use of MATLAB{{< sup "®" >}} version 2017b.
 Therefore, it is essential that you install this software on your laptop.

 Note: MIT OpenCourseWare does not provide student access or discounts for [MATLAB software](http://www.mathworks.com/products/matlab/).
-It can be purchased from The MathWorks®.
+It can be purchased from The MathWorks{{< sup "®" >}}.
 For more information about MATLAB Pricing and Licensing, contact [The MathWorks](http://www.mathworks.com/index.html) directly.

 Policy on Problem Set Collaboration
 -----------------------------------